Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Multi-Level Group Testing

-In the second step of the algorithm proposed, we analyze the tests in which only one infected subject participates according to $\myMat{A}$.
-This process, when restricted to operate over binary variables, was proposed as means to identify the DD subjects in \ac{gt} \cite{aldridge2014group}.
-Unlike \cite{aldridge2014group}, we utilize this process in iterative fashion after the DD subjects are already detected to determine the viral load infection over the non-binary field.
-By subtracting the viral load of each detected subject in the iterative algorithm, we reduce the number of pool-tests in \cite{aldridge2014group} to the one required in the \ac{ml} algorithm.
-In the case where it is possible to identify the number of infected subjects in a pool-test, by observing its measurement,\off{ i.e., when the value of $\myVec{y}_i>0$, namely it is possible to identify how many defective subjects are pooled in the test \amit{I don't understand this sentence},} we noticed empirically that it is possible to achieve the lower bound number of pool test suggested for \ac{gt} using \ac{ml} algorithm, i.e., $m \approx \log_2 \binom{\Ninputs}{\Nsparse} \leq \Nsparse \log_2 (\Ninputs/\Nsparse) $ \cite{atia2012boolean,chan2014non}.
-We leave this interesting case and the analytical and complexity analysis of the proposed iterative algorithm as future work.
+In our numerical evaluations of multi-level \ac{gt} we demonstrate its ability to achieve error-free detection when the number of measurements $m$ satisfies the {\em upper} bound on this quantity for which the computationally prohibitive \ac{ml} \ac{gt} is guaranteed to approach zero error, i.e., $m =\paren{1+\epsilon}k\log_2 n$ for some $\epsilon>0$~\cite{atia2012boolean}.
+Furthermore, in the case where it is possible to identify the {\em number} of infected subjects in a pool-test by observing its measurement, i.e., when one can separately tell for each element of $\myVec{y}$ how many defective patients are mixed into it (though not necessarily their infection level), we notice empirically that it is possible to achieve the {\em lower} bound number of pool test suggested for \ac{gt} using \ac{ml} algorithm, i.e., $m \approx \log_2 \binom{\Ninputs}{\Nsparse} \leq \Nsparse \log_2 (\Ninputs/\Nsparse) $ \cite{atia2012boolean,chan2014non} (for further details see Section~\ref{sec:sims}).
+We leave the analysis of this case for future work.